yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 Another optimization would be to remove profanities that are substrings of other profanities.
 E.g., "COCK", "COCKS", "COCKY", "ACOCK"

 Basically this is the generation routine.
-You can find all codes we used, profanity database and more in the archive for the article.
+You can find all codes we used, profanity database and more in the repository for the article.

 So to have a bit more fun, we generated a SQLite database for all MAC addresses starting on `0x647c34` = UBEE vendor prefix, what is \\( 2^{24} \\) = 16777216 passwords.
 This is quite a number so the profanity detection